official-monty/Monty/README.md

 Functional patches are required to pass on montytest, with an STC followed by an LTC test.

+Monty's networks are trained using [montytrain](https://github.com/official-monty/montytrain), which itself is built on top of [bullet](https://github.com/jw1912/bullet).

+Monty produces data in the formats found in [montyformat](https://github.com/official-monty/montyformat).

 ## ELO History

 <div align="center">